GENEVA

 Conferences in Geneva Region

-A city of Dialogue
+A city of dialogue

 Being home to International Organisations, NGOs, multinational HQs and numerous international associations, Geneva is the ideal place for international congresses.
 This unique ecosystem contributes to the success of conventions by attracting many participants, providing access to renowned keynote speakers, and creating synergies between associations and International Organisations.
 Geneva is a city of dialogue, where key discussions take place.

-By organising a conference in Geneva you gain access to high-class experts from the Geneva University Hospitals (HUG), the University of Geneva, ranked in the top 100 best universities, and the CERN.
+By organising a conference in Geneva, you gain access to high-class experts from the Geneva University Hospital (HUG), the University of Geneva, ranked in the top 100 best universities, and the CERN.
 These institutions have a combined total of 20 Nobel prizes.
 The HUGs are known for being the national referral centre for childhood liver disease and paediatric liver transplantation as well as for influenza and emerging viral infections.
 Experts, professors, and researchers are eager to welcome congresses in Geneva and contribute to the progress of sciences.

 A multicultural spirit with a dash of Swissness

 Being the most international city of Switzerland, with 190 nationalities living and working in Geneva, every traveller can find a piece of home.
 Thanks to its openness to the world, Geneva is leading the way as a place of tolerance, acceptance and inclusivity.
-Core values of the destination also includes Swiss strengths such as punctuality and high standards services and infrastructures.
+Core values of the destination also include Swiss strengths such as punctuality and high standards services and infrastructures.

 A beautiful and liveable city